microbiomedata/issues/0009-schema-refactor.md

 * `Class:ChemicalConversionProcess` will replace `Class:ReactionProcess`
 * `Class:BiosampleProcessing` will be removed.
 Subclasses of `Class:MaterialProcessing` will replace what was captured.
 * Linking a protocol to a `Class:MaterialProcess` subclass can happen at the individual class level, or at the aggregation of processes via the `Class:ProtocolExecution`
+* `slot:catalyzed_by` is instantiated on `Class:ChemicalConversionProcess` with `Range:Class:Solution`.
+  * `Class:Solution` has `slot:has_solution_components` with `Range:Class:SolutionComponent` where `slot:compound` has `Range:Class:ProteolyticEnzymeEnum`.
+  * `slot:catalyzed_by` will capture any substrate or enzyme that was used to facilitate a chemical conversion process.
+  * Enzymes that can be used as catalysts are available in the `Class:ProteolyticEnzymeEnum`.
+  * The `slot:catalyzed_by` will be referenced by proteomics workflows.

 ### Class:DataGeneration
-* * `Class:DataGeneration` will be created and take the place of Class:OmicsProcessing
+* `Class:DataGeneration` will be created and take the place of `Class:OmicsProcessing`
 * `Class:OmicsProcessing` will be removed
   * All reference to `Class:OmicsProcessing` should be eliminated from NMDC schema & Workflows
   * Typecode `omprc` will still be valid for `Class:DataGeneration`